cxwang001/gitQuizzy-ReactJS/README.md

 6. MUICSS
 7. CSS
 8. React-bootstrap
-9. Twilio

 ##  Downloading and Installing

 Should you choose to clone this app to your computer, here are the package dependecies you'll need to install.

-    Run `npm init` then `npm install` to add and save these npm packages:
+    Run `npm init` then `npm install` to add the necessary dependencies

+    ( These are the main npm packages installed: )
         1.  express         7.  morgan
         2.  body-parser     8.  history
         3.  muicss          9.  path